Recursively Conditional Gaussian for Ordinal Unsupervised Domain Adaptation: Methodology

 In ordinal UDA, given a source domain $p({\bf x}_s,y)$ and a target domain $p({\bf x}_t,y)$, a labeled set $\mathcal{D_{S}}$ is drawn $i.i.d$ from $p({\bf x}_s,y)$, and an unlabeled set $\mathcal{D_{T}}$ is drawn $i.i.d$ from the marginal distribution $p({\bf x}_t)$.
 The goal of UDA is to build a good classifier in the target domain with the training on $\mathcal{D_{S}}$ and $\mathcal{D_{T}}$. $y\in\left\{1,2,\dots,K\right\}$ is the discrete and ordinal class label.
 In self-training UDA \cite{zou2019confidence}, we infer the pseudo-label $\hat{y}$ for target samples in each iteration.
 Given a group of source and target images, we assume there is a ordinal prior induced shared space for the class-related factors and two domain-specific class-unrelated spaces, and the self-training \cite{zou2019confidence} is applied on the shared ordinal class-related space.

-For a group of source images $\{{\bf x}_s^n\}_{n=1}^{N_s}$ with $y=k$ and target images $\{x_t^n\}_{n=1}^{N_t}$ with $\hat{y}=k$, where $n$ indicates a group of cross-domain data instance, $N_s$ and $N_t$ are the number of source and target domain samples, respectively.
+For a group of source images $\{{\bf x}_s^n\}_{n=1}^{N_s}$ with $y=k$ and target images $\{x_t^n\}_{n=1}^{N_t}$ with $\hat{y}=k$, where $n$ indicates a group of cross-domain data instance, $N_s$ and $N_t$ denote the source and target domain sample numbers.
 Our proposed framework, is built with the VAEs~\cite{kingma2013auto,mlvae} backbones to encode a sample ${\bf x}^n_s$ or ${\bf x}^n_t$ to the latent representation pair of $({\bf c}^n,{\bf u}^n_s)$ or $({\bf c}^n,{\bf u}^n_t)$, where ${\bf c}^n$ is responsible for {\em ordinal class-related} and all of the other variations are considered as {\em class-unrelated feature} ${\bf u}^n_s$ or ${\bf u}^n_t$ for source or target domains respectively.
 The change of ${\bf c}^n$ is expected to exclusively affect the ordinal class-related aspect and, conversely, the class-unrelated ${\bf u}^n_s$ or ${\bf u}^n_t$ is independent of ${\bf c}^n$.
 We note that the class-unrelated factors are not labeled \cite{liu2019feature}.